wangzhongchunongithub/ko-vm-change-detector/README.md

     }
 };
-/*if there are observables defined nestedly, you can set fullTracking as true, if so the detector will subscribe the leaf nodes that was defined as ko.observable/observableArray, and track changes happening on the observables/observableArrays under observables/observableArrays.
+/*if there are observables defined nestedly, you can set fullTracking as true, if so the detector will subscribe the fields that was defined as ko.observable/observableArray, and track changes happening on the observables/observableArrays under observables/observableArrays.
 */
 vm_detector.detect(vm, { fullTracking: false }, function ()